-Review of commonly found water and wastewater diseases, symptoms, and identification techniques.
-This course will cover the federal rules concerning water and wastewater sampling techniques, waterborne disease control, general water quality operations and definitions; disease symptoms; disease diagnosis; history; susceptibility; and disease sources of contamination.
+This short CEU course will review commonly found water and wastewater diseases, symptoms and identification techniques.
+This course will cover water and wastewater sampling techniques, waterborne disease identification ND control, general water quality operations and definitions; disease symptoms; disease diagnosis; history; susceptibility; and disease sources of contamination.
 This course will apply to all categories of water treatment/distribution and wastewater treatment/collection.
-It is our responsibility to identify, stop and control all waterborne diseases.
+As water professionals, it is our responsibility to identify, stop and control all waterborne diseases.

-This course was designed for the enhancement of laboratory technical abilities.
-This course was designed for Water Laboratory Analysts, but can be utilized by Wastewater Treatment, Collections, Water Distribution, Well Drillers, Pump Installers, and Water Treatment Operators.
-The target audience for this course is any person that has at least 2 years of college lecture and laboratory course work in microbiology or a closely related field.
-This person should have at least 6 months of continuous bench experience with environmental protozoa detection techniques and must have successfully analyzed at least 50 water and/or wastewater samples for Cryptosporidium and Giardia.
-Six months of additional experience in the above areas may be substituted for two years of college.
-This course is also an excellent introduction for a person interested in working in the water quality field, water/wastewater treatment or distribution or a collections facility and wishing to maintain CEUs for certification license or to learn how to do the job safely and effectively, and/or to meet education needs for promotion.
+This CEU course was designed for the enhancement of laboratory technical abilities.
+This course was intended for Water Laboratory Analysts, but can be utilized by Wastewater Treatment, Collections, Water Distribution, Well Drillers, Pump Installers, and Water Treatment Operators.

+This course is also an excellent introduction for a person interested in working in the water quality field, water/wastewater treatment or distribution or a collections facility and wishing to maintain CEUs for a certification license or to learn how to do the job safely and effectively, and/or to meet education needs for promotion.
 Every operator or customer service person that has contact with the public should have this booklet accessible to help answer water quality and waterborne disease related questions.